Choang9/CausalVQA/README.md

 ## Fine-tuning

+_Only for these 5 models: LLaVA-CoT, LLaVA-NeXT, MiniGPT-4, mPLUG-Owl2, and Qwen-VL-Chat_

 Use the fine-tuning script in each VLM's directory to do fine-tuning.
 More information can be found in the README file of each VLM's own directory.

-Minimum configuration: We used at most 2 NVIDIA A40 GPUs with 45GB each to fine-tune these models.
+Minimum configuration: We used at most 2 NVIDIA A40 GPUs with 45GB each to fine-tune each of these models.

 ## Evaluation